snRNA-seq Guide: cluster QC

 neuron sum 28592.00 22999.57 5592.43 > 5592.43

-Here is another look at the cluster median QC values vs. these cutoffs.
+Here is another look at the cluster median QC values vs. these cutoffs in the ERC data set.
+Again clusters that did not pass ALL of the QC cutoffs were dropped.

 Boxplots of median QC values by cell_type_broad